Sour D’oh!

 Suggested schedule Preview

-Enter a target weight, hydration, levain %, and room temperature above, then click Calculate formula.
+Enter a flour amount, hydration, levain %, and room temperature above, then click Calculate formula.
 This area will show a rough timeline with hover tips for each step.

 📊 Bake Log & Analytics